Reading Rödl

 Biography

-Jesse M. Mulder is an Assistant Professor in the Department of Philosophy and Religious Studies, Utrecht University, The Netherlands.
+Jesse M. Mulder is Assistant Professor in the Department of Philosophy and Religious Studies, Utrecht University, The Netherlands.

 Sebastian Rödl is Professor of Philosophy in the Institute of Philosophy, Leipzig University, Germany.